 The 20th century was not kind to Hungary.
-When the post-WWI Treaty of Trianon partitioned the nation into a much smaller territory, WWII air and ground fights left Hungary in a battered state.
+When the post-WWI Treaty of Trianon partitioned the nation into a much smaller territory, WWII fights left Hungary in a battered state.
 The arrival of communism further tested an already depleted national identity.
 Testament to Hungary’s resilience is how the country has rebuilt and paid remembrance to the past century of tumult with several poignant attractions.

 The entrance is spectacular, with a Soviet tank surrounded by hundreds of photographs of victims.
-The exhibitions dealing with the Fascist and Communist regimes are grim and chilling.
-Photographs are black and white, and colours are stark and monochromatic, illuminating the swastika-like arrow cross of the Fascists and the red star of the Communists.
+The exhibitions dealing with the fascist and communist regimes are grim and chilling.
+Photographs are black and white, and colours are stark and monochromatic, illuminating the swastika-like arrow cross of the fascists and the red star of the communists.
 A plush red curtain opens suddenly to illuminate the luxurious red velvet interior of a Communist Party limousine.

 Specially commissioned music and soundscapes envelop visitors, but despite the hi-tech gimmickry, personal details make the experience emotional and affecting.
 A single room is a shrine to the global Hungarian diaspora after the Soviet crackdown in 1956.
 Postcards from successful refugees in Los Angeles and Sydney.
 Canada and New Zealand are a display of resilience; a recording of Dean Martin croons ‘Memories are made of this’ in the background.
 It could be kitsch, but it is actually very touching.

 The last two rooms alleviate the earlier melancholic gloom of the House of Terror, and hope explodes with video clips showing the festive release of the events of 1989.
 In a new century, it’s a colourful and welcome segue outside to a Budapest summer’s day.